shatha893/Notes/Machines/Beep/Beep.md

 * <span class="helpmach">SMTP</span>
    * What is Swaks in Kali Linux?
     Swaks is a featureful, flexible, scriptable, transaction-oriented SMTP test tool written and maintained by John Jetmore.

+* Then to the next machine which is [[Cronos]]